 , a cardiologist,

-was talking.
-Mel McGinnis is a cardiologist, and sometimes that gives him the right.
-The four of us were sitting around his kitchen table drinking gin.
-It was Saturday afternoon.
+Mel McGinnis is a cardiologist, and sometimes that gives him the right. ¶ The four of us were sitting around his kitchen table drinking gin.

 Sunlight filled the kitchen from the big window behind the sink.
-There were Mel Herb
+There were

-and me I
+me I

 and his second wife, Teresa—Terri, we called her—and my wife, Laura.
-We lived in Albuquerque,
+We lived in Albuquerque

 then.
 But but

-we were all from somewhere else.
-There was an ice bucket on the table.
+¶ There was an ice bucket on the table.
 The gin and the tonic water kept going around, and we somehow got on the subject of love.
-Mel Herb

 thought real love was nothing less than spiritual love.
-He said When he was young

 he’d spent five years in a seminary before quitting to go to medical school.
-He He’d left the Church at the same time, but he

-said he still looked back on to
+said he still looked back

 those years in the seminary as the most important in his life.

-Terri said the man she lived with before she lived with Mel
+Terri said the man she lived with before she lived with

 Herb